Song of the Sparrow

 Song of the Sparrow is a young adult novel by Lisa Ann Sandell, published in 2007.
 It is written completely in lyrical form.
-It is set during the Dark Ages in Britain and is a retelling of the story of the Lady of Shalott, a figure from Arthurian legend.
+It is set in Medieval Britain and is a retelling of the story of the Lady of Shalott, a figure from Arthurian legend.

 Plot summary

 After her mother was murdered by a yellow-haired warrior and her family's house on the island of Shalott was burned to ashes, the 8-year-old Elaine of Ascolat goes to live with her two brothers, Lavain and Tirry, and her father in a British army encampment.
 She quickly makes friends with many of the camp's occupants, including Arthur, Lancelot, Tristan, and Gawain.
 Over the years Elaine grows into a beautiful 16-year-old girl and performs all of the menial, household tasks and healing for the camp's soldiers.
 She also falls in love with her childhood playmate Lancelot, who has become Arthur's right-hand man – a position made even more important after Arthur is forced to assume leadership after the camp's leader Aurelius is poisoned.
 Many of the other leaders resent Arthur's youth despite his experience and some leave the camp.
 The night that Arthur is proclaimed leader, Lancelot tells Elaine that he will be sent to win over Lodengrance because he will be needed at Arthur's round table.
 Arthur is then given his title by the Merlin, Taliesin.

 As one of the only two women in the camp (the other being Morgan), Elaine feels somewhat awkward but finds herself flattered when Lancelot tells her that she is a grown woman.
 The two part ways and soon after Tristan comes up to tell Elaine how he came to be part of the army.
 The following day Elaine pricks her finger while sewing Tirry's clothes, which she sees as a bad omen.
 She begins crying and runs from the tent, only to be found and comforted by Morgan in the other woman's tent.
 Arthur then enters the tent to discuss the planned attack on the Saxons.
 While he doesn't want to murder anyone, he knows that this must be done to protect the people.
 A few days later Lancelot returns from his mission with Lodengrance and his beautiful daughter Gwynivere.
 She is set to be wed to Arthur, which makes Gwynivere unhappy.
 Lancelot confesses that he is in love with Gwynivere and ultimately considers Elaine a child, which crushes her.
 To make matters worse Gwynivere treats Elaine cruelly and views herself as superior to Elaine.
 To get back at her Elaine and Tristan place a frog in Gwynivere's embroidery pouch.